cantaloupe-project/cantaloupe/README.md

 must be in the PATH.

-ImageMagick produces high quality output and supports all of the IIIF transforms and all IIIF output formats except WebP.
+ImageMagick produces high quality output and supports all of the IIIF transforms and all IIIF output formats except WebP (assuming the JPEG2000 and PDF delegates are installed).

 ImageMagick is not known for being particularly fast or efficient.
 Performance degrades and memory usage increases as image size increases.
 Large amounts of